webpack/webpack-cli/OPTIONS.md

   --no-stats-warnings-count                                                          Negative 'stats-warnings-count' option.
   --stats-warnings-filter <value...>                                                 Suppress listing warnings that match the specified filters (they will still be counted).
 Filters can be Strings, RegExps or Functions.
   --stats-warnings-filter-reset                                                      Clear all items provided in 'stats.warningsFilter' configuration.
 Suppress listing warnings that match the specified filters (they will still be counted).
 Filters can be Strings, RegExps or Functions.
+  --stats-warnings-space <value>                                                     Space to display warnings (value is in number of lines).
   -t, --target <value...>                                                            Environment to build for.
 Environment to build for.
 An array of environments to build for all of them when possible.
   --no-target                                                                        Negative 'target' option.
   --target-reset                                                                     Clear all items provided in 'target' configuration.
 Environment to build for.
 An array of environments to build for all of them when possible.